HaniSource/components/guides/themes.md

 ## Component-Specific Tweaks

-If you need global overrides for specific Fluxtor components, target them with data attributes.
+If you need global overrides for specific Sheaf UI components, target them with data attributes.
 (You own the code — for deeper changes, edit the component directly.)

 ```css